Francis scores 14 as No. 1 Houston downs North Florida 76-42 - KVIA

 AP Sports Writer

-HOUSTON (AP) — Ja’Vier Francis scored 14 points, star Marcus Sasser had 12 points in the first eight minutes before leaving with a cut over his eye, and top-ranked Houston coasted to a 76-42 win over North Florida on Tuesday night.
+HOUSTON (AP) — The top-ranked Houston Cougars had star Marcus Sasser for just eight minutes Tuesday night before he left with a cut over his eye.

+But the Cougars had several young players step up to make up for his loss as they rolled to a 76-42 win over North Florida.

+Ja’Vier Francis, a sophomore, scored 14 points and Sasser had 12 points.
+Freshman Jarace Walker added 12 points with 10 rebounds, and fellow freshman Emanuel Sharp scored nine.

 Sasser, who entered the game averaging 17.5 points, made two 3-pointers early as the Cougars scored the first eight points of the game.
 He continued his hot start and scored 12 points as Houston (9-0) built a 24-13 lead with about 12 minutes left in the first half.
 But, he got hit in the face soon after and left the game with the cut above his left eye.